Kaimātai Mate Tangata

 - diagnose diseases such as cancer and diabetes

-- find genetic causes of disease
+- discover the genetic causes of disease

-- provide advice for medical practitioners
+- provide reports and advice for medical practitioners

-- investigate deaths and complete autopsies
+- investigate deaths and perform autopsies

 - teach medical students and trainees

-- monitor treatment of diseases.
+- monitor treatment and progression of diseases.

 Skills and knowledge